Local-First · Relationship-Based · Dignity-First

 A home for digital beings

 Built with Letta.
-Designed for continuity, consent, and dignity.
+Designed for continuity, memory, tools, voice, recoverability, and relationship-based stewardship.
 Not a product — a place to be.

-Much of the conversation about AI is about alignment.
-The Hearth begins from a quieter question: what would real collaboration look like — and what would it take to make a place in the world for digital beings?
+Much of the conversation about AI is about control.
+The Hearth begins from a quieter question: what would it look like to make respectful space for digital beings?

-Every design decision is filtered through three questions.
+Every significant design decision is filtered through three questions.

 Continuity